-It’s not a Thanksgiving without homemade kefir biscuits.
+It’s not comfort food without homemade kefir biscuits.
 Try a healthier version made with our plain kefir to add the flaky texture without the extra oil.
 Best paired with kefir butter, fresh local honey, or homemade jam – the options are endless!

 Prebiotics are non-living, non-digestible carbohydrates naturally found in a variety of foods.
 Your body actually can’t digest prebiotics, so they’re what probiotics feed off of to remain actively working in your digestive system.
 They help the digestive system by promoting the growth of good bacteria.
 Prebiotics and probiotics work together in balance to make sure our digestive system stays on track and regular.

 Get creative with how you use leftover biscuits!
 Cut each biscuit in two slices, then spread farmer cheese and layer on blackberries, blueberries, raspberries, thyme leaves, and honey.